Snowboard Press

 2.2.2 Thermal Management

-Temperature regulation is achieved through an Arduino-based controller managing two silicone heat blankets operating at 240V.
+Temperature regulation is achieved through an Arduino-based controller managing two 25A SSRs into two silicone heat blankets operating at 240V.
+Two type K thermocouples were used, one for the top heat blanket and one for the bottom heat blanket.
 The Arduino platform was selected for its:

 Reliable temperature regulation capabilities